nushell/nushell/docs/commands/average.md

 ━━━━━━━━━
 ```

-Note that average only works for integer and byte values at the moment, and if the shell doesn't recognize the values in a column as one of those types, it will return an error.
+Note that average only works for integer and byte values.
+If the shell doesn't recognize the values in a column as one of those types, it will return an error.
-One way to solve this is to convert each row to an integer and then pipe the result to `average`
+One way to solve this is to convert each row to an integer when possible and then pipe the result to `average`

 ```shell
 > open tests/fixtures/formats/caco3_plastics.csv | get tariff_item | average